Stomp progression

 In music and jazz harmony, the Stomp progression is an eight-bar chord progression named for its use in the "stomp" section of the composition "King Porter Stomp" (1923) by Jelly Roll Morton.
 The composition was later arranged by Fletcher Henderson, adding greater emphasis on the Trio section, containing a highly similar harmonic loop to that found in the Stomp section.
 It was one of the most popular tunes of the swing era, and the Stomp progression was often used.

 Following the success of "King Porter Stomp", many other compositions were named after the tune, although many of these "stomps" did not necessarily employ the stomp progression.

 Harmonic progression

-Magee (2014) describes a two-measure three-chord harmonic loop: F–F7—C7–C7.
+Magee (2004) describes a two-measure three-chord harmonic loop: